Book an Appointment

 Upcoming Workshops

-Exposure and Response Prevention for OCD in Adults - 2 day live online training workshop
+Exposure and Response Prevention for OCD in Adults - with an optional live interactive and online training workshop.

-A full treatment structure for OCD treatment will be presented.
-On the first day, participants will be provided with practical clinical skills to assist clients to work through all aspects of ERP treatment, ranging from undertaking the initial psychological assessment through to the development and implementation of individualised ERP hierarchies.
-The second day will explore in-depth case studies to demonstrate the application of the aforementioned clinical skills.
+A comprehensive treatment structure for OCD treatment will be presented.
+Participants will be provided with practical clinical skills to assist clients to work through all aspects of ERP treatment, ranging from undertaking the initial psychological assessment through to the development and implementation of individualised ERP hierarchies.
+In-depth case studies will be explored to demonstrate the application of the aforementioned clinical skills.
 The importance of treatment sequencing in working with treatment-resistant OCD is discussed; followed by an overview of the pharmacotherapy treatment for OCD.
 The workshop concludes with a discussion on how to address common core beliefs/schemas in OCD that occur throughout treatment in both clients and therapists.

-The workshop content is delivered through didactic content, role-play videos that demonstrate clinical techniques, and opportunities to practice the techniques in smaller zoom break-out rooms.
+The workshop content is delivered through pre-recorded didactic content and role-play videos that demonstrate clinical techniques, worksheets, reflection exercises and opportunities to practice the techniques in smaller zoom break-out rooms.

 Topics covered include: